Deandre Lamont: Illinois State

 Lamont transferred to play for the Illinois State in 2022.
 He played in 11 games during his lone season at Illinois State, totaling 68 tackles, two sacks, one interception, and three pass breakups.
 He was named honorable mention All-Missouri Valley Football Conference (MVFC) in 2022.

 Professional career

+Ottawa Redblacks

 Lamont was signed by the Ottawa Redblacks of the Canadian Football League (CFL) on April 4, 2023.
 He was moved between the practice roster, active roster and injured reserve several times during the 2023 season.
 Overall, he dressed in 11 games, starting nine, for the Redblacks in 2023, recording 25 tackles on defense, one special teams tackle and two interceptions.

+In 2024, Lamont played in 18 regular season games where he had 86 defensive tackles, five special teams tackles, and one interception.
+In the 2025 season, he played in 12 games and had 86 defensive tackles, five special teams tackles, and one interception.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Winnipeg Blue Bombers

+On February 20, 2026, Lamont signed with the Winnipeg Blue Bombers.
+He was released on May 30 as part of final roster cuts.